cyong813/kopi/README.md

 3. as a user, I can create bookmarks containing cafes and drinks
 4. as a user, I can view all my bookmarks in a single list
 5. as a user, I can add items to my bookmark list
-6. as a user, I can view all cafes and filter accordingly
+~~6. as a user, I can view all cafes and filter accordingly~~

 ## Research Topics

+* (3 points) Webpack to run MERN stack app
+* (2 points) Concatenation and minification of CSS and JavaScript files
 * (2 points) Sass because much more easier to use than pure CSS
+* (2 points) PassportJS authentication, learned how to combine with MERN app (fun!)
 * (5 points) React.js as the frontend framework
-* (1 point) Google Map API for populating & visualizing coffee shop locations
+~~* (1 point) Google Map API for populating & visualizing coffee shop locations~~

-8 points total out of 8 required points
+14 points total out of 8 required points

 ## [Link to Initial Main Project File](app.js)